Client Data Encryption Key Get Open Banking

 Body

-Create an initialization vector (IV) in 12 bytes and append “Additional Authenticated Data” (AAD) (AES-256-GCM).
+Create an initialization vector (IV) in 12 bytes.
+You may then append "Additional Authenticated Data" (AAD).
+AAD is optional for our environments and can be any fixed string.

 Now that you have your CEK and IV ready, let's encrypt your payload: